Charles S. Cohen: Early life and education

 Cohen was raised in a Jewish family in Harrison, New York.
 He is the son of Gloria and Sherman Cohen and nephew to Eddie and Mortimer Cohen.
 In the 1950s, the Cohen brothers (Eddie, Mortimer, and Sherman Cohen) founded Cohen Brothers Realty & Construction Corporation after successfully running various other businesses prior.

 At the age of 16, Cohen made his first short film winning an honorable mention at the Kodak Teenage Movie Awards competition.
 Cohen attended New York University for a year and a half before transferring to Tufts University where he majored in English.

-In 1974, Cohen graduated from Tufts.
-In 1997 he graduated from Brooklyn Law School.
+In 1974, Cohen graduated from Tufts University, and in 1977 he graduated from Brooklyn Law School.

 Career

 Real estate

 Cohen Brothers Realty Corporation is a private commercial real estate development and management firm with a portfolio of 12 million square feet of wholly owned and passively managed Class A office buildings and showrooms of over 300 companies across the United States.
 Signature projects include the revitalization of Manhattan's Decoration & Design (D&D) Building, the Southern California's Pacific Design Center and the Design Center of the Americas (DCOTA) in South Florida, the largest design center in the United States.

-Cohen's New York City properties include 623 Fifth Avenue, 622 Third Avenue, 135 East 57th Street, 750 Lexington Avenue, 3 East 54th Street, 805 Third Avenue, 3 Park Avenue, 475 Park Avenue South and the D&D Building at 979 Third Avenue.
+Cohen's New York City properties include 623 Fifth Avenue, 622 Third Avenue, 135 East 57th Street, 750 Lexington Avenue, 3 East 54th Street, 805 Third Avenue, 3 Park Avenue, 475 Park Avenue South, and the D&D Building at 979 Third Avenue.